Existence, uniqueness and ergodic properties for time-homogeneous It\^o-SDEs with locally integrable drifts and Sobolev diffusion coefficients: Long time behavior, moment inequalities and uniqueness of invariant probability measures

-We saw in Theorem \ref{weakexistence} and Remark \ref{weakexistence2} that we can obtain a weak solution up to the lifetime $\zeta$.
-In this section, we provide explicit non-explosion criteria, i.e. explicit criteria that imply the assumption
+In this section we investigate long time behavior like non-explosion, recurrence and ergodicity.
+We will also investigate some moment inequalities that are well-known for classical It\^o equations with continuous coefficients.
+We saw in Theorem \ref{weakexistence} and Remark \ref{weakexistence2} that we can obtain a weak solution up to the life time $\zeta$.
+We first provide explicit non-explosion criteria, i.e. explicit criteria that imply the assumption

 of Theorem \ref{weakexistence}.